 Cameron Bellamy and Steve Walker are not afraid of risk.
 Their personal lives revolve around taking calculated risks.
 They met in Spain in 2015 in preparation for an ultramarathon swim from Spain to Morocco that took each of them over four hours to complete.
-They were just getting started with much longer swims to come.
-Hypothermia, muscle injury, sweeping ocean currents, jellyfish stings, sharks, and creeping self-doubt constitute a large part of the risks of ultramarathon swims; in other words, ultramarathon swimmers like Cameron and Steve are well-acquainted with risk and know how to embrace it in their swim careers.
+That was just the start and they each had much longer swims to come.
+Hypothermia, muscle injury, sweeping ocean currents, jellyfish stings, sharks, and creeping self-doubt constitute a large part of the risks of ultramarathon swims; in other words, ultramarathon athletes like Cameron and Steve are well-acquainted with risk and know how to embrace it in their swim careers.
 Because of this familiarity with risk, Cameron and Steve know when to be smart and strategic about the risks they take, and how to get rid of as many of the risk factors as possible to ensure safety and success.

 With practice minimizing risk in his swimming career as well as having a professional background at Standard & Poor’s, Cameron was the perfect fit as a business partner for Steve, who wanted to start a compliance company to compliment his IT consulting business, Cobaltix.
 Steve founded Cobaltix as his first company in San Francisco in 2003.
 The company provides IT outsourcing and network consulting services to businesses around the United States as well as around the world.